imiraoui/ConcertTicketAnalysis/README.md

 ![Proportion of sold out concerts per day of the week](assets/img/week_day.jpg)

+Initially, we thought that most of the concerts that sold out did so right after sales were released.
+However, as the graph below highlights it, the rate of sell-out seems to follow an exponential distribution.

-**Add: Tracking sold outs across time (graphs with distributions used in the dashboard to show how long it took to sell out vs how long before a concert)!!**
+**Add: graphs with distributions used in the dashboard to show how long it took to sell out AND how long before a concert!!**

+### Visualizing distributions

+**Insert graphs generated a while back visualizing distributions**

 ## 3. Finding the Best Model <a name="model"></a>